 On 29th September 2016, the British Government announced that Her Majesty The Queen had approved Brandon’s appointment to the Privy Council.
 This appointment means Brandon now has the title “The Right Honourable.”

 After the resignation of Theresa May as Leader of the Conservative Party, Brandon organised the subsequent leadership election process to elect a new party leader.
-This included a ballot of more than 160,000 party members and a series of election hustings around the country.
+This included a ballot of more than 160,000 party members and a series of election hustings around the country, culminating in the largest gathering of Party members in modern times, estimated at over 5,000 members at the final leadership event, at the Excel.
 Towards the conclusion of this internal party election, Brandon described his pride in the Conservative Party and its membership.
 The ex-Prime Minister appointed Brandon a Commander of the British Empire (CBE) in her Resignation Honours List.